ksu-cs-textbooks/cis301/content/8-chapter/8_4-algebraSubst.md

 program statement

-    // --> add logic block to evaluate what has happened in the program
+    // --> add proof block to evaluate what has happened in the program

 program statement

-    // --> add logic block to evaluate what has happened in the program
+    // --> add proof block to evaluate what has happened in the program

 program statement

-    // --> add logic block to evaluate what has happened in the program
+    // --> add proof block to evaluate what has happened in the program

 (...more program statements)